mattwach/pico_uart_console/README.md

 and an example session (as found in [examples/minimal/main.c](examples/minimal/main.c)):

-To build the `` that can be loaded on the PICO:
+To build the `uart_console_minimal.uf2` binary that can be loaded on the PICO:

 ```bash
 ./bootstrap.sh